hmz42/SRS/README.md

 - Users securely create accounts, log in, and manage profiles.
 - Authentication mechanisms implemented for security and privacy.

-#### 1.2 Dependencies
-- Dependent on a secure internet connection, .NET backend, and SQL Server database.

 #### 1.3 Assumptions and Preconditions
 - Assumes valid and secure credentials during registration.
 - Requires operational .NET backend and SQL Server database.